Yamaha YZF-R1: 1998–1999 (RN01)

-2000–2001
+2000–2001 (RN04)

 In 2000, Yamaha introduced a series of changes to improve the R1, and minor changes to the bodywork to allow for better long-duration ride handling.
 Yamaha's main design goal was to sharpen the pre-existing bike and not to redesign it.
 The dry weight was reduced five pounds to 414 lb.

 At 127.8 hp at the rear wheel, top-end output remained the same, but changes to the engine management system were intended to result in a smoother, broader distribution of power.
 The bodywork remained similar to that of the previous R1, although a 3% reduction in the drag coefficient was achieved.
 The headlight housing's profile was sharpened, the side panels were made more aerodynamic, and the windscreen was reshaped for better rider protection.

 The seating area was also updated.
 The fuel tank was reshaped, with a more relaxed rear angle and deeper leg recesses to provide a better riding feel.
 The seat extended further towards the rear of the tank, and the new steeper seating position put additional weight on the front end.
 All of this was aimed at improving weight bias, thus offering sharper cornering and more stability.

-Mechanically, the carburetors were re-jetted in an effort to improve throttle response, especially in the low end, all the way up to the bike's 11,750 rpm redline.
+Mechanically, the carburetors were re-jetted in an effort to improve throttle response, especially in the low end, way up to the bike's 11,750 rpm redline.
 The redesigned camshafts were lightened and used internal oil ways to lubricate journals that, when combined with reduced tappet clearance, provided less friction and created less engine noise.
 The gearbox received a taller first gear, a hollow chrome-moly gear change shaft with an additional bearing, and a completely redesigned shift linkage and foot pedal.
 These changes were aimed at eliminating problems with the transmission in earlier models, and to help seamlessly transfer the bike's power to the road.